berayboztepe/Coding_Interview/QuizGame/README.md

-This is a basic quiz application with using GUI.
+This is a very basic quiz application with using GUI.

 The goal is to answer the questions.
 Questions are about the songs and answers are about the music groups.